holgerbrandl/kalasim/docs/userguide/docs/advanced.md

 There are multiple ways to improve the performance of a simulation.

 * Set the correct `AssertMode`: The assertion mode determines which internal consistency checks are being performed.
-The mode can be set to `Full` (Slowest), `Light` (default) or `None` (Fastest).
+The mode can be set to `Full` (Slowest), `Light` (default) or `Off` (Fastest).
 Depending on simulation logic and complexity, this will improve performance by ~20%.
-* Disable internal logging: The [interaction model](component.md) is configured by default to provide insights into the simulation via the [event log](event_log.md).
-However, for productive use of a simulation where sometimes just custom event-types are being used, internal interaction logging can be disabled.
-To todo
+* Disable internal event logging: The [interaction model](component.md) is configured by default to provide insights into the simulation via the [event log](event_log.md).
+However, to optimize performance of a simulation a user may want to consume only custom event-types.
+If so, internal interaction logging can be disabled by setting `logCoreInteractions = false` when creating/configuring a [component](component.md).
 * Disable component statistics: Components and queues log various component statistics with built-in [monitors](monitors.md) which can be [disabled](monitors.md) to reduce compute and memory footprint of a simulation.

 To further fine-tune and optimize simulation performance and to reveal bottlenecks, a JVM profiler (such as [yourkit](https://www.yourkit.com/)) can be used.
 Both call-counts and spent-time analysis have been proven useful here.